- Last Updated: 05 June 2017 05 June 2017

 The following checklist represents in large part all the items that an informed buyer should check on any car they are considering buying.
 Some of these items will be less important to you than others, but knowing what needs replacing or repairing will put you in a stronger bargaining position if you are interested in the car.

 I would strongly recommend that if you have doubts about any of the mechanical aspects of a particular car, that you walk away from the car.
-Contrary to what many dealers and ebay sellers will tell you, the 928 is not a particularly rare car, with up to 8 cars appearing for sale on the web site each week from March till October and loads on other sites, so there is no reason to compromise on condition.
+Contrary to what many dealers and ebay sellers will tell you, the 928 is not a particularly rare car, with over 800 still on the road in the UK so there is no reason to compromise on condition.

 Drive more than one

 If you are considering buying a 928, I suggest that you drive as many 928s as you can which will give you an opportunity both to compare the different models, and to find out what a good 928 looks and drives like.
 One current owner drove five in one day and it quickly became apparent that two were good, one was so-so and two were bad.
 The two bad ones had been patched up and looked great from both the outside and inside, but driving soon showed their real condition.

 Meet other 928 owners and check out their cars